Acapulco: Attractions

 The annual French Festival takes place throughout Acapulco city and offers a multitude of events that cement cultural links between Mexico and France.
 The main features are a fashion show and a gourmet food fair.
 The Cinépolis Galerías Diana and the Teatro Juan Ruíz de Alarcón present French and French literary figures who give talks on their specialised subjects.
 Even some of the local nightclubs feature French DJs.
 Other festivals celebrated here include Carnival, the feast of San Isidro Labrador on 15 May, and in November, a crafts and livestock fair called the Nao de China.

 There are a number of golf courses in Acapulco including the Acapulco Princess and the Pierre Marqués course, the latter designed by Robert Trent Jones in 1972 for the World Cup Golf Tournament.
 The Mayan Palace course was designed by Pedro Guericia and an economical course called the Club de Golf Acapulco is near the convention center.
 The most exclusive course is that of the Tres Vidas Golf Club, designed by Robert von Hagge.
 It is located next to the ocean and is home to flocks of ducks and other birds.

-Another famous sport tournament that has been held in Acapulco since 1993 is the Abierto Mexicano Telcel tennis tournament, an ATP 500 event that takes place in the tennis courts of the Princess Mundo Imperial, a resort located in the Diamante zone of Acapulco.
+Another famous sport tournament that has been held in Acapulco since 1993 is the Mexican Open tennis tournament, an ATP 500 event that currently takes place at the Arena GNP Seguros.
 Initially it was played in clay courts but it changed to hard court.
 The event has gained popularity within the passing of the years, attracting some of the top tennis players in the world including Novak Djokovic, Rafael Nadal and Marin Cilic.
 The total prize money is US$250,000.00 for WTA (women) and US$1,200,000.00 for ATP (men).

 Acapulco also has a bullring, called the Plaza de Toros, near Caletilla Beach.
 The season runs during the winter and is called the Fiesta Brava.